-Now I know this a very detailed avatar, but this is exactly the kind of thing you want to do, so that it's ALWAYS clear who you're writing for.
+Now I know this is a very detailed avatar, but this is exactly the kind of thing you want to do so that it's ALWAYS clear who you're writing for.

 When I started thinking about Sophie every time I'd sit and write, it would be so much easier as I could write to her personally and it really helped to narrow things down.

 #2: Sign up for an Email Marketing Platform

 Before you can even start collecting email addresses, you have to get yourself an email marketing platform in place.